StatsProIO/StatsPro/README.md

     npm run dev
     ```

-4. Now you should be able to visit `localhost` to see Marble Metrics running.
+4. Now you should be able to visit `localhost` to see StatsPro running.
 5. Next, we'll run migrations on the database to get all the tables setup.
 While SSHed into the container, run
     ```bash
     php artisan migrate